-- 1. Those residents in immediate danger - All ambulatory residents under supervision.
-Residents able to walk should be led to another fire barrier area for a horizontal evacuation or a stairway for vertical evacuation - All wheelchair residents.
-Wheelchair residents should be assisted to safe fire barrier areas and if their wheelchairs are required for other residents, then remove them from their wheelchairs. - 4.
-All non-ambulatory residents.
-Most residents can be carried to a safe area, if necessary.
-Bedridden / helpless residents may be placed on a blanket on the floor and pulled to a safe area.
+- 1. Those residents in immediate danger - All ambulatory residents under supervision Residents able to walk should be led to another fire barrier area for a horizontal evacuation or a stairway for vertical evacuation - 3.
+All wheelchair residents Wheelchair residents should be assisted to safe fire barrier areas and if their wheelchairs are required for other residents, then remove them from their wheelchairs. - 4.
+All non-ambulatory residents Most residents can be carried to a safe area, if necessary.
+Immobile residents may be placed on a blanket on the floor and pulled to a safe area.
+Med sled can also be used for evacuation.
 For assistance on lifts and carries see Appendix II